michelled/weavly.org/src/activities/learning-about-directions-with-arrows.md

 ## Tips

-* It will be helpful to also draw a small grid within which to move.
-This helps with the crucial understanding that with forward movement one leaves the current spot and lands in a different spot, whereas turning happens on the original spot
+* Draw a small grid to guide movement.
+This support helps with the tracking movement to understand that with forward movement one leaves the current spot and lands in a different spot, whereas turning happens on the original spot
-* Consider using colored bracelets (with left and right or L and R printed on them, or colored stickers for learners to wear on their hands).
-This supports learners in being more independent with right and left
+* Consider using colored bracelets (with left and right or L and R printed on them, or colored stickers for learners to wear on their hands) to provide visual cues.
+Associating colours can support learners to be more independent with right and left directions
-* It will add to the excitement and engagement of learners if you include a hidden goal/treat and direct the players towards them
+* Including a hidden goal/treat will add to the excitement and engagement of learners, and direct the players towards them

 ## Skill Development

+* Directional
+* Spatial
+* Gross motor movement
-* Directions
+* Communication

 ## Level Up!